|

 At the end of the life cycle, the EJB container removes the instance from the pool and invokes the

-method.In the pooled state, an instance is not associated with any particular EJB object identity.
+unsetEntityContextmethod.In the pooled state, an instance is not associated with any particular EJB object identity.
 With bean-managed persistence, when the EJB container moves an instance from the pooled state to the ready state, it does not automatically set the primary key.
 Therefore, the

-) as follows:In the pooled state, the values of the instance variables are not needed.
+ejbCreateandejbActivatemethods must assign a value to the primary key.
+If the primary key is incorrect, theejbLoadandejbStoremethods cannot synchronize the instance variables with the database.
+In the section The SavingsAccountBean Example, theejbCreatemethod assigns the primary key from one of the input parameters.
+TheejbActivatemethod sets the primary key (id) as follows:In the pooled state, the values of the instance variables are not needed.
 You can make these instance variables eligible for garbage collection by setting them to

-method.The Life Cycle of a Message-Driven Bean
+nullin theejbPassivatemethod.The Life Cycle of a Message-Driven Bean

 Figure 23-7 illustrates the stages in the life cycle of a message-driven bean.